evgeniko/queries-ts-test/README.md

 - 401 - authorization required (missing API key)
 - 403 - forbidden (invalid API key)
 - 500 - [future] failed to reach consensus (e.g. received 14 responses but 7 with one result and 7 with another)
 - 504 - did not reach consensus in < 1m.
-The network is designed to drop malformed requests, so if you are seeing a consistent 504 error, your query request is likely invalid or structured incorrectly.
+The network drops malformed requests, so a persistent 504 is likely due to an invalid query request.

 If you encounter any of these errors, double-check your API key, ensure your input is correctly formatted, and verify your network connection.